 The NHVR recognises that heavy vehicle drivers in Australia may need to use their fatigue-regulated heavy vehicle for personal reasons from time to time as they cannot reasonably access alternative means of transport.
-Currently, any activity involving a fatigue-regulated heavy vehicle is counted as work and limited by the Heavy Vehicle National Law.

-Proposed work and rest hours exemption
+National work and rest hours exemption

 - stowing or retrieving personal effects from a fatigue-regulated heavy vehicle